 Pension Concession

 The Local Government Act provides that eligible pensioners shall receive a reduction of rates levied.
-Application must be made via an Application for Concession on Municipal Rates and Charges form.
+Application must be made via a form available on the DFFH Website.

 When applying for concession, the Pensioner Concession Card or a photocopy of the card must be presented with the application form.
 Eligible Pension Concession cards